harness/developer-hub/docs/chaos-engineering/technical-reference/probes/slo-probe.md

    </td>
    <td>N/A <code>type: integer</code>
    </td>
-   <td>The <code>probeTimeout</code> represents the time limit for the probe to execute the specified check and return the expected data
+   <td>The <code>probeTimeout</code> represents the time limit for the probe to execute the specified check and return the expected data.
    </td>
   </tr>
   <tr>